In this article, I explore the 30 best vscode shortcuts in 2024.

 Windows command: Ctrl + N

-This opens a new, untitled file in the editor, which you can then save and name appropriately.
+This opens a new window in the editor with an untitled file, which you can then save and name appropriately.
 It’s useful because it eliminates the need to navigate through the file explorer anytime you want to create a new file.

 27. Toggle Full Screen